trep-kalkyl/tab-res/DEBUG_INSTRUCTION.md

 ### 6. Output Format
 - Logs should be machine-readable when possible (always log as objects, not just plain text).
 - Always include the function name and context as the first part of each log.
+- All log output must be in English.

 **Example:**
 ```js